browserengineering/book/book/scheduling.md

 another option---complex, but worthwhile and done by every major browser---is to do the render step in parallel with the raster-and-draw step by adopting a multithreaded architecture.
-Not only would this speed up the rendering pipeline (dropping from 85 to 62 ms) but we could also execute JavaScript on one thread while the expensive `raster_and_draw` task runs on the other.
+Not only would this speed up the rendering pipeline (dropping from 85 ms to 62 ms) but we could also execute JavaScript on one thread while the expensive `raster_and_draw` task runs on the other.